 The Johns Hopkins Breast Center opened in October 2012 on the Johns Hopkins Bayview campus.
-Located at 301 Mason Lord Drive in Suite 1300, the Center is led by a team including Mehran Habibi, M.D., surgical oncologist and director of the Breast Center, Danijela Jelovac, M.D., medical oncologist, Marshalee George, Ph.D., AOCNP, oncology nurse practitioner and Susan Harvey, M.D., breast radiologist and directory of the Johns Hopkins Section of Breast Imaging.
+Located at 301 Mason Lord Drive in Suite 1300, the Center is led by a team including Mehran Habibi, M.D., surgical oncologist and director of the Breast Center, Danijela Jelovac, M.D., medical oncologist, Marshalee George, Ph.D., AOCNP, oncology nurse practitioner and Susan Harvey, M.D., breast radiologist and director of the Johns Hopkins Section of Breast Imaging.

 As part of the Sidney Kimmel Comprehensive Cancer Center, our breast care team practices within the established standards of cancer surveillance, treatment and research.
 The Center focuses on early detection and offers patients the latest treatments in a comfortable and private setting.